illarionov/wasi-emscripten-host/website/docs/Integration/GraalVM.md

 # GraalWasm Integration

-This integration enables the execution of WebAssembly binaries using the Emscripten and WASI Preview 1 APIs on the JVM through [GraalWasm].
+This integration allows you to run WebAssembly binaries that use either WASI Preview 1 or Emscripten functions on the JVM with [GraalWasm].

 ## Requirements